Moscow City Duma District 43

 Moscow City Duma District 43 is one of 45 constituencies in Moscow City Duma.
-The constituency covers western parts of Central Moscow.
-District 43 was created in 2013, after Moscow City Duma had been expanded from 35 to 45 seats.
+Currently the district covers parts of Central and North-Western Moscow.
 Government of Russia is located within district's boundaries.

+The district has been represented since 2024 by United Russia deputy Svetlana Akulova, a Moscow Zoo director, who succeeded retiring one-term My Moscow incumbent Roman Babayan after Babayan was redistricted there from District 5.